rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > When want to get an impression of how stable crates tend to be.

+> **SURVEY FLOW**
+>
+> Only display if indicate they use nightly above
+> "I don't use" option left in case of misselection in filter question

 ### If you use nightly, why?

 Select all that apply:

-- I don't use nightly
 - Out of habit
 - For a particular language feature or set of language features I need
 - To help test the nightly version for bugs
 - For testing in CI
 - A dependency I use requires it
 - Other (open response)
+- I don't ue nightly

 > **justification**
 >
 > We'd like to know what are the common reasons people use nightly
 > so that we can better understand where testers are coming from.

+> **SURVEY FLOW**
+>
+> Only display if they indicate they use beta above
+> "I don't use" option left in case of misselection in filter question

 ### If you use beta, why?

 Select all that apply:

-- I don't use beta
 - Out of habit
 - To adopt stabilized language features as early as possible
 - To help test the beta version for bugs
 - For testing in CI
 - Other (open response)
+- I don't use beta

 > **justification**
 >